 - We will not charge you anything for our services out of pocket.
 We only collect fees if we win, and then only out of your settlement or judgment award.

-Do You Need an Employment Lawyer?
+Do You Need a Columbus Employment Lawyer?

 Going up against your employer with accusations of an FLSA breach or wage and hour violation takes experience with the law.
 An attorney’s assistance can help you understand which laws your employer may have broken, conduct an official investigation, and gather evidence against the company in question.
 A lawyer can handle difficult aspects of your claim for you, such as filing your claim or navigating state and federal employment laws.
 Hiring an attorney takes the burden off you while still working toward a successful resolution.